 A: If you are exempt from WET, then an exemption certificate must be on file with the seller.
 An existing, valid Iowa Sales Tax Exemption Certificate which is currently on file is acceptable.
 However, if the reason for exemption has changed, you will need to complete a new exemption certificate.
-The current Iowa Sales Tax Exemption Certificate will be revised to reflect WET sales.
-Information regarding the availability of the revised exemption certificate will be made available on our website.
+The current Iowa Sales Tax Exemption Certificate can be found on our website.

 Q: I do not currently collect sales tax for the sale of water service.
 Must I now collect WET?

 A: It depends.
 Only sales of water service for compensation are taxable.
 Any sales of water that may be included in a comprehensive total price in a larger sale are taxable.
 Water service that is freely available to the public at no cost or compensation, and no requirement that users be customers, is not subject to WET.

 Example: Campground A charges $10 per night for its campsites, which includes access to water service.
 Campground A only grants access to that water for paying customers.
 Campground A is therefore making sales of water service for compensation, and must separately collect and remit WET on that portion of the $10 per-night campsite fee that is charged for water service.

 Example: Campground B charges $10 per night for its campsites, and on the premises provides access to water service for the public; any member of the public, whether they are a paying customer or not, may use the water service as desired.
 No portion of Campground B’s $10 per-night campsite fee would be subject to WET.